 Japan is one of the cleanest countries you’ll ever see in your whole life and still there aren’t many trash cans where you can dispose of your garbage.
 As usual, the Japanese society is based on the respect of others so people don’t litter anywhere like you probably have seen in other countries.

 During your trip to Japan, keep this in mind and make sure you carry a plastic bag with you at all times.
 This can be extremely useful if you don’t find a trash can (and that’s going to happen a lot).
+If want a cool system, you can buy a small bag dispenser on Amazon that you can clip to your backpack.
 Also, keep in mind that the trash cans you’ll find right next to vending machines in Japan are meant for the trash from the vending machines items, so avoid putting your own garbage in there.